 Yes you can make the curry up to three days in advance if you wish.
 It keeps very well and the flavour actually improves after a day or two.

-can i freeze it?
+can i freeze this curry?

 want to see more curry recipes?